-Having curated some of the hottest peripherals that have crossed our desks over the past 12 months from mice to monitors and beyond, these were rigorously tested and reviewed.
-Hopefully our reviews will let you get a feel for how these things work in a real-world setting, rather than some kind of lab.
+Having curated some of the hottest peripherals that have crossed our desks over the past 12 months from mice to monitors and beyond, these were rigorously tested you get a feel for how these things work in a real-world setting, rather than some kind of little way towards making that hectic festive time of year somewhat more manageable.
+Whatever you might be celebrating - Happy Holidays!